abtieku/surfs_up/README.md

 # Surfs Up

 ## Overview
-The purpose of this analysis is to find out if Oahu is really a good place to open a surf and ice cream shop, based on temperatures in June and December.
+The purpose of this analysis is to find out if Oahu is a sustainable place to open a surf and ice cream shop, based on temperatures in June and December.

 To do this, I used Python, Pandas, and SQL Alchemy.
 My input file was a SQL Lite file containing weather information.
 ## Results